bbarker/neptune/README.md

 ## Features

-* Pure Scala, no dependencies
+* Pure Scala, no dependencies (except monadic-html, giving us reactive view of the editor)
 * Easily customizable with the Scala CSS DSL
 * No separate CSS file, it's merged inside a single JS file and will be added to document automatically